k8ieone/site/content/blog/posts/2025-11-29-comments/index.md

 You can see it at [the bottom of this post](#footer) and it might start popping up on posts where I think it makes sense to have comments.

-It is deliberately collapsed by default for two reasons:
+It's deliberately collapsed by default for two reasons:

 1. To avoid distracting the reader while they read the article
 2. To avoid visual clashing - the widget's styling is an extremely poor fit for the site